The Dome

-Show the QR code at the Dome entrance directly on your electronic device or as a printed copy.
+Show the QR Code at the entrance to the Basilica and the Dome, either directly on your electronic device or in printed form.

 The visit lasts on average about 1 hour, but the actual time depends on the pace of your climb and how long you spend at the top.

-No, the lift only goes up to the first level.
-Once at the first level, it is necessary to climb 320 steps to reach the top.
+No, the lift only goes up to the terrace level.
+From the inner Ring, visitors must climb 320 steps to reach the outer Ring of the Dome.

-Yes, the Dome is part of the Basilica, and as such, appropriate attire for a place of worship is required.
+Yes, clothing appropriate for a place of worship is required.
 Shoulders and knees must always be covered.

 Yes, if the climb becomes difficult or tiring, it is possible to turn back before completing the ascent.